greenideas/school-notes/2012/Fall/Torts/Torts & Compensation - Dobbs.markdown

 * **Facts**
 	* π was driving on a 18' wide highway at night
 	* ∂ had his brights on coming the other way & didn't dim them.
-	* π couldn't see, due to the lights, & hit a truck stopped in his lane
+	* π couldn't see, due to the lights, & hit a truck stopped with its lights off in his lane

 * **Procedural History**
 	* At trial, ∂ argued π's contributory negligence, but jury found for π
-	* ∂ argued that, as a matter of law, it's negligent to drive at such a speed that you can't stop within the range of your headlights
+	* ∂ argued that, as a matter of law, it's negligent to drive at such a speed that you can't stop within the range of your headlights (per *Marshall*)

 * **Issue**
-	*
+	* Did ∂ exhibit contributory negligence in failing to see the stopped truck?

 * **Reasoning**
 	* Purpose of the law ∂ cited is to make people responsible for hitting things that were obviously in front of them